vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 <details><summary>English</summary>

-Even sages like Vasiṣṭa,
+Even sages like Vasiṣṭha,
 who ever acted in such a manner as to please God,
 had to wait long.
 </details>

 <details><summary>Español</summary>

-Even sages like Vasiṣṭa,
+Even sages like Vasiṣṭha,
 who ever acted in such a manner as to please God,
 had to wait long.
 </details>